 Q: Will this trail camera trigger on small animals (birds, rodents, etc.)?

 A: Trail cameras detect on a combination of heat and movement, so, yes, small mammals will trigger the camera.
 However, if you are going after smaller warm-blooded mammals, we recommend getting the camera closer to your target.
 For best performance, place the camera in an area that would enable picture detection from 3 - 20 ft.

 Q: Can animals see the infrared flash on this camera?

 A:This is somewhat controversial.
 Humans can't see the flash as the nanometer spectrum is above what the human eye can detect.
 It's also much harder for an animal to see, but that could depend on the species of animal as different species see in different light spectrums.

 A: From us!
 We hope to woo you with our incredible charm, two-year warranty, 90-day returns, free continental U.S. shipping, and technical expertise.
 If that isn't enough, we give you a 16 Gig SD card with this camera and you can call and talk our ear off anytime.

 Seriously, though, we know you have plenty of options of where to spend your hard-earned money.
 The internet can be the wild, wild, west of too-good-to-be-true deals.
 If you choose to do business with us, we will go out of our way to make sure you are happy with the camera you select and the service we provide you.

 We are passionate about testing and reviewing trail cameras, but most importantly, we are passionate about treating our customers the right way.
 We do things differently from what you have come to expect from other internet retailers and we hope you give us the opportunity to prove that to you.

 - SD cards store your pictures and videos for easy removal.
-We give you a free SD card with the Recon Force, but most people use two cards.
+We give you a free SD card with the Edge cameras, but most people use two cards.
 If you have two cards, you can swap them out when you retrieve the pictures.